 Test Closure

-This is the final stage of STLC, where we prepare Test Closure Report, Test Metrics finally.
-At the same time, the testing team will sit in a place and Discuss what all went well, which area needs to be improved & taking the lessons from current STLC as input to upcoming test cycles, which will help to strengthen bottleneck in the STLC process.
+This is the final stage of STLC, where we prepare the Test Closure Report Test Metrics.
+At the same time, the testing team will sit in a place and Discuss what went well and which area needs to be improved & take the lessons from the current STLC as input to upcoming test cycles, which will help strengthen the STLC process’s bottleneck.

 Entry Criteria: Test Case Execution report (make sure there are no high severity defects opened), Defect report